 Fix 1: Restart your printer

-2) Unplug your printer power cable and wait for about 3 minutes.
+2) Unplug the printer power cable and wait for 3 minutes.

 Fix 2: Check your ink cartridges

-Blocked or clogged ink cartridges may prevent your printer from functioning properly.
-To fix your problem, you can clean your ink cartridges from the printer control panel or clean it manually.
+Over time, the ink hardens up and starts to clog the nozzles.
+The blocked or clogged ink cartridge can prevent your printer from printing properly.
+In this case, you can clean your ink cartridges from the printer control panel or clean them manually.

-Remove your cartridges to check if any of them is defective.
-If you find any damaged cartridges, replace it.
+To see if that’s the problem for you, remove your cartridges to check if any of them are defective.
+If you find any damaged cartridges, replace them.

-If all your cartridges are in good condition, your problem may be caused by a poor connection between your cartridges and your printer.
-To fix it, you’ll need to reinstall your cartridges.
+If all your cartridges are in good condition, reinstall your cartridges.

-Make sure your cartridges all work properly, and then try printing a page.
-If your problem still exists, try the fix below.
+Make sure your cartridges all work properly, then try printing a page.
+If your printer still won’t print, move on to the next fix.